SalomePlatform/yacs/doc/operations.rst

 Export a schema to a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-If user wants to store modifications done in the existing schema or save a new created graph into the YACS XML file, it is needed to make the schema active and choose the **Export schema** command from :ref:`file` or the corresponding toolbar button on the :ref:`edition_toolbar`.
-As a result a standard save file dialog appears and lets
+If user wants to store modifications done in the existing schema or save a new created graph into the YACS XML file, it is needed to make
+the schema active and choose the **Export schema** command from :ref:`file` or the corresponding toolbar button on the :ref:`edition_toolbar`.
-user to input or select desirable YACS XML file name to export the active schema in it.
+As a result a standard save file dialog appears and lets user input or select desirable YACS XML file name to export the active schema in it.

 .. image:: images/functionality_list_3.png
   :align: center